ddnexus/pagy/docs/toolbox/paginators.md

 ==- Common Options

 !!!
-Options for all paginators
+Common Options for Paginators

 Individual paginators may offer additional options, which are documented with the paginator itself.
 !!!